Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Results, Analysis, and Discussion

-Table~\ref{tab:ablation} shows the results of the ablation study among all components of KCGen-KT on CodeWorkout.
-We chose CodeWorkout as the representative dataset due to its more balanced score distribution and cleaner, method-only code format.
-In contrast, some FalconCode problems include starter codes that may introduce confounding effects.
-For ablation settings requiring code submissions for KC generation, we report results using two code solutions since we note that LLM-generated code tends to follow similar problem-solving strategies; we adopt the most fine-grained KC abstraction (100 clusters) and manually verify the correctness of all generated solutions.
-We see that including correct submissions is crucial for KC generation; removing them results in a performance decrease on both KT tasks, indicating that the problem statement alone is insufficient to capture all necessary KCs.
-Similarly, in-context examples also play a critical role.
-Removing them results in generating overly abstract KCs, which are less effective for the KT tasks.
-We also test replacing the complete problem–KC mapping in the in-context example with only two randomly selected KCs, with the performance obtained being comparable to KCGen-KT, suggesting that minimal human involvement is required.
+\textbf{Ablation Study} We conduct a comprehensive ablation study of all components of KCGen-KT on CodeWorkout, which we choose as the representative dataset due to its more balanced score distribution and cleaner, method-only code format.
+For ablation settings requiring code submissions for KC generation, we report results using two code solutions since LLM-generated code tends to follow similar problem-solving strategies; we adopt the most fine-grained KC abstraction and manually verify the correctness of all generated solutions.
+We first examine the importance of different inputs for KC generation.
+Including correct submissions is crucial; removing them results in a performance decrease on both KT tasks, indicating that the problem statement alone is insufficient to capture all necessary KCs.
+Similarly, in-context examples play a critical role—removing them leads to overly abstract KCs that are less effective for KT.
+Interestingly, replacing the complete problem–KC mapping in the in-context examples with only two randomly selected KCs yields comparable performance, suggesting that minimal human involvement is sufficient.

-We further investigate incorporating both correct and incorrect solutions during KC generation in order to capture mistake-related KCs.
+We further analyze alternative design choices for KC generation.
+Incorporating both correct and incorrect solutions during KC generation in order to capture mistake-related KCs.
 However, this ablation hurts performance, likely because KCs derived from incorrect solutions encode errors or misconceptions, thereby introducing noise into the soft-token-based model.
 Replacing actual student submissions with LLM-generated submissions also results in a minor performance decrease, which suggests that actual student code is highly diverse and captures a more complete set of skills required in each problem.
+Removing the KC loss term similarly results in lower performance on both tasks, indicating that regularization on KC mastery values is essential for accurate student modeling during training.
 We also see that switching submissions to the abstract syntax tree (AST) representation as input to the LLM decreases performance, where we see the generated KCs tend to be less detailed.
 This result can be explained by LLMs not being heavily pre-trained on AST representations of code.
+We also investigate the impact of the number of student submissions on KT performance (see Appendix~\ref{sec:ablation}).